-t the end of October, dozens of Beatitudes residents and community members from the surrounding area participated in our CarFit event to help assess the safest “fit” for seniors and their automobiles.
+t the end of October, dozens of Beatitudes residents and members from the surrounding area participated in our CarFit to help assess the safest “fit” for seniors and their automobiles.

 Traffic statistics indicate that, overall, older adults are safe drivers with good driving records.
 However, medical conditions, certain medications, and age-related changes in physical and mental function can increase the risk of crashes and injury among older drivers.
 It is critically important that older drivers make safety a personal priority.
 The AARP Smart Driver course is the nation's first refresher course specifically designed for drivers age 50 and older.
 Since 1979, the course has helped over 14 million drivers learn proven safety strategies and tips for how to adapt one's driving to compensate for physical and cognitive changes that may come with aging.
 In fact, an evaluation of the course found that 97% of participants changed at least one driving habit as a result of what they learned.
 Although the course is geared toward drivers 50+, it can be taken by licensed drivers of all ages, and there are no tests.
 Some insurance companies also offer discounts on auto insurance premiums upon course completion.